dodo-says/dodo/README.md

 ### Only committee members could approve the proposal

-It uses [age](https://github.com/FiloSottile/age) to decrypt the context with the SSH private key. age is an alternative to gpg, and could work with SSH keys.
+It uses [age](https://github.com/FiloSottile/age) to decrypt the content with the SSH private key. age is an alternative to gpg, and could work with SSH keys.

 You could install age by: